bbc/digital-paper-edit-storybook/docs/guides/error-invariant-multiple-react-router-dom-09-28.md

 </BrowserRouter>
 ```

-### Use Webpack to sort it out
+### Use Webpack to remove dupes in Client

-Was also advised to do [this](https://gist.github.com/StringEpsilon/88c7b049c891425232aaf88e7c882e05) but since our setup is CRA, it's quite a few hurdles to jump.
-If you have webpack, []() this section from the [webpack](https://webpack.js.org/guides/code-splitting/#prevent-duplication) is useful.
+Was also advised to do [this](https://gist.github.com/StringEpsilon/88c7b049c891425232aaf88e7c882e05) but since our setup is CRA in DPE-client, it's quite a few hurdles to jump.
+If you have webpack, from the [webpack](https://webpack.js.org/guides/code-splitting/#prevent-duplication) is useful to understand to prevent dupes.

 ### peerDependencies